 By K. Taylor, Aurora ON.
+Striving for simplicity in a brand name town?
+What is that?
 I’ve been thinking a lot lately about how to simplify life.
 Not just the obvious stuff.
 Not just the: get a maid for home, home chef and personal shopper approach.
 But really break down to what actually matters and toss the rest out to the curb on Thursday morning.

 I can’t think of anything that smacks more of middle class living than this need to simplify.
 Gone are the worries of previous generations (or current generations born to lesser circumstances.)
 No more do we fret over feeding our kids, now it’s which skating programme will give her the best edge.
 No longer do most of us have an heir and a spare, then a half dozen others to see us through our old age, now we just want to make sure there’s enough in the bank (or at least borrow-able from the bank) to see the world.
 We have it pretty cushy.